jacobgardner/monopoly-server/Notes/socketnotes.md

       Available houses;//while money is not limited, there are only 32 houses and 12 hotels Available hotels;
     }

+    -promptTurn:

+    -promptPurchase: when player lands on purchasable property

+    -promptPayment: when player must pay to bank or other play(s)

   }

   To Server{
     -getBoardState

+    -useCard: use Get out of jail free card.

+    -initiateTrade

+    -initiateAuction

+    -buildHouse: default 1, can build multiple

+    -sellHouse: default 1, can sell multiple

+    -forfeit

+    -rollDie: 2d6 Roll

   }
 }